 The above photo is from 2008, and unrelated to the specific events discussed prior to this.

 In fact, you’ve failed your elderly population as a nation for a long time now.
 These people may not have been forthcoming with permits or tax revenue, but they certainly are a lot less upset with the lack of care you all have shown to your older citizens than they should be.
 I don’t see a bunch of tax-evading hustlers threatening public safety when I take that mighty walk up from exit 11.
-I see people, old enough to deserve better treatment, hustling and selling food proudly and with a passion for doing themselves and their community proud.
+I see people, old enough to deserve better treatment, hustling and selling food proudly and with a passion for doing themselves and their family proud.

 But those people, those mandoo-slinging should-be retirees, were such a ‘threat’ that you hired goons to dismantle and throw their shops into the street on some lazy Monday.
 Well, you sure showed them.